 How to Qualify

-NEOMED’s Financial Aid office follows the US Department of Education’s policy when determining students eligibility for financial aid.
+NEOMED’s Financial Aid office follows the US Department of Education’s policy when determining students eligibility for federal student aid programs.
 Institutional policies regarding student eligibility can be found in our resource library.

-All students are considered independent of their parents for financial aid purposes once they reach the graduate/professional level.
-However, NEOMED requires parental data on the FAFSA for those students wishing to apply for campus-based aid.
-These programs have limited allocations and must be awarded to the neediest students.
-Most students are unable to work while attending school and therefore may appear equal when looking at student income and assets, NEOMED looks at the next available resource a student may have, his or her parents.
-Parental data is used to make a distinction between those students whose parents have the ability to provide financial assistance and those students whose parents are unable to help.
-As in all other financial aid considerations, ability to pay rather than willingness is key.
+All students are considered independent for federal student aid purposes once they reach the graduate/professional level.
+Parent data is required on the FAFSA for need-based aid purposes.
+Parent data is used to make a distinction between those students whose parents have the ability to provide financial assistance and those students whose parents are unable to help.

-- Age 26 before June 1 of given Award Year
+- Student is age 26 before June 1 of given award year

-- Federal Pell Grant Lifetime Eligibility Used at or above 150%
+- Federal Pell Grant Lifetime Eligibility Used is at or above 150%*

-- Veteran of the United States Armed Forces
+- Student is a veteran of the United States Armed Forces

-- Have a dependent(s) who will receive more than half of their support from the student
+- Student has a dependent(s) who will receive more than half of their support from the student

-- Were orphaned or ward of the court since turning age 13
+- Student was orphaned or became a ward of the court since turning age 13

 *To view your Pell Lifetime Eligibility Used (LEU) percentage, log in to National Student Loan Data System (NSLDS).
 Your Pell LEU will be found on the Financial Aid Review page.

 Students experiencing mitigating circumstances have the ability to review our special circumstance policy and to submit an appeal for consideration.
 Special circumstance policy and appeal forms can be found in our resource library.